-The Crossroads’ mission is to empower youth who are homeless, abandoned, abused, or at-risk to lead healthy, productive lives.
+The Crossroads Programs’ mission is to empower youth who have experienced trauma and may be at risk of abuse, neglect, exploitation, or have intellectual/developmental challenges, to lead healthy, productive lives.

-Crossroads Programs was founded in 1978 through a collaboration of interfaith community leaders committed to providing shelter to runaway and homeless youth.
-These leaders formed a volunteer board of directors and incorporated Crossroads as a private, non-profit organization.
+Crossroads Programs was founded in 1978, through a collaboration of interfaith community leaders committed to providing shelter to runaway and homeless youth.
+These leaders formed a volunteer board of directors and incorporated Crossroads Programs as a private, non-profit organization.

-With administrative offices in Willingboro, New Jersey, Crossroads Programs has seven locations in Burlington County, but serves youth in all counties throughout the state.
-The organization serves approximately 350 youth annually in both residential and community-based programs.
+With administrative offices in Willingboro, New Jersey, Crossroads Programs has twelve locations in Burlington, Camden, and Mercer Counties to serve youth throughout the state of New Jersey.
+The organization assists approximately 350 youth annually in both residential and community-based programs.

 Crossroads Programs believes all youth deserve a chance to discover and utilize their inherent strengths and talents to develop their inner wealth.
 The goal is to promote positive, healthy youth development and healing from trauma.
 Crossroads Programs utilizes The Nurtured Heart Approach to empower youth to achieve their goals.
 This approach removes focus from negativity; utilizing strategies to nurture a youth’s strengths and acknowledging their greatness, therefore transforming the way they perceive themselves, caregivers and the world around them.